ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

 1. After these lines you can add your test cases.
 For details regarding how to write test cases using the [Catch test framework][catch], I suggest you to go through [this short tutorial][catch-tutorial].
-You can also take a look at the [existing unit tests][unit-tests] to get a clearer idea about how the tests are written.
+You can also take a look at the [existing unit tests][test-dir] to get a clearer idea about how the tests are written.

 1. Add an entry for your unit test in `CMakeLists.txt`.
 For example, if your